Umbria trip planner

 Santa Maria degli Angeli: Definitely one of the places to visit in Umbria, this towering basilica is one of the largest in Christianity and a very popular pilgrimage destination.

-Eremo della Carceri: Just outside of Assisi, experience the tranquil and meditative atmosphere of this secluded hermitage, frequently visited by St. Francis himself.
+Eremo delle Carceri: Just outside of Assisi, experience the tranquil and meditative atmosphere of this secluded hermitage, frequently visited by St. Francis himself.

 Pozzo di San Patrizio: While visiting Orvieto, make sure to stop by this 16th-century well and admire this marvel of engineering and architecture that descends 62 m (203 ft) below the surface.